strongloop/strongloop.com2/_posts/2019-04-25-hackerjs-meetup-may-8.md

 Save the date for Wednesday, May 8, 2019 from 6:30pm - 9pm!

-Our speakers include folsk from NodeSource and IBM:
+Our speakers include folks from NodeSource and IBM:

 - **Liz Parody**, Developer Relations Manager at NodeSource.